jg2562/CS430-Proj1/readme.txt

 input_file: The name of the input file to covert to another type.
 output_file: The name of the output file

 Grader - I forgot to include my readme file, hopefully this still counts even though it's a little late.
+I also updated my ppm files because I forgot to commit those to git.
+(I use drop box to keep things updated...)